 Ecuador's Cloud Forest

-• Pristine Cloud Forest • 600+ Species of birds • Amazing flora and fauna • Luxury lodge in a malaria free zone
+• Pristine Cloud Forest • More than 600 species of birds • Amazing flora and fauna • Luxury lodge in a malaria free zone

 Three and a half hours scenic drive from Quito lies Mashpi Lodge - a cocoon in the cloud forest situated on its own private 1,100 hectares of the endangered Choco forest and surrounded by another 18,400 hectares of natural protected area.
 With incredibly rich biodiversity, the area is internationally renowned as one of the best places on earth for bird watching.
 The area is free of malaria.

 Hosting up to 48 guests, the award winning luxury lodge offers tasteful accommodation without trying to compete with the real attraction - the forest outside!
 Picture windows everywhere allows guests to feel part of their surroundings and at night, the only lights outside are the dance of myriad fireflies or the sparkle of the stars.
-An exciting addition to the Mashpi Lodge activities is the introduction of the 'Dragonfly', a gondola system that gently glides guests and their naturalist guide more than 2 km through the jungle canopy - there is an additional charge for this.
+An exciting addition to the Mashpi Lodge activities is the introduction of the 'Dragonfly', a gondola system that gently glides guests and their naturalist guide more than 2 km through the jungle canopy.
 Great food and expert guides so knowledgeable in all facets of flora and fauna found in this unique environment, will create enduring memories.

-Spend two nights at Mashpi Lodge including all meals, guided activities and excursions within the reserve (apart from the Dragonfly gondola that has an additional fee attached).
+Spend two nights at Mashpi Lodge including all meals, guided activities and excursions within the reserve.
 There are walks, bird-watching and nature encounters, the Sky Bike, an informative Life Centre, waterfalls and a hummingbird garden.
 Wi-Fi, unlimited soft drinks and use of rain ponchos and rubber boots are all included.

 After settling in, you are introduced to your naturalist guides who will briefly speak about the cloud forest and its conservation, the activities you will be offered during your stay, and helpful tips about what to wear and bring to the excursions.
 This is followed by lunch.